jacobsky/zoubun/README.md

     - [x] sqlc functions for each API request
     - [x] migration service
 - [x] Dedicated CLI implementing the API methods
-- [ ] Improve error handling ergonomics in API and CLI
+- [x] Improve error handling ergonomics in API and CLI
 - [ ] Improve logging (migrate to slog)
-- [ ] TUI frontend using bubbletea library
+- [x] TUI frontend using bubbletea library
 - [ ] Configure Github actions to build the custom images and load them onto docker.
-- [ ] (Stretch goal) Add in simple email verification service to verify newly registered accounts
 - [ ] Make a companion repository to help facilitate deployment on a VPS

+## Potential Improvements for Further Learning
+- [ ] Rate Limiting
+- [ ] Request Logging Beyond Telemetry
+- [ ] Flesh out the TUI functionality